Foster care FAQs

 Learn more about types of foster care available, read our frequently asked questions below or register for an information session.

-The first step is to register for an information session.
-Following the information session, you can submit your application and begin the assessment and training process.
+The first step is to submit an enquiry and we’ll contact you at a suitable time to answer all your questions and provide information about the assessment and training process.
 Assessment and training can take between four to six months.

 Established in 1877, Berry Street is Victoria’s largest independent child and welfare organisation in Victoria, with offices across Victoria.